Top 22 Most Popular Italian Cheese Types

 This cheese is a symbol of Trentino and is famous for its characteristic strong and intense smell, which is improperly called stinky (puzzone).

-Puzzone di Moena DOP is a whole unpasteurized cow’s milk cheese of which there are three types: traditional, aged, and malga.
-The latter is the most precious since its soft center possesses all the characteristics of the region.
+Puzzone di Moena DOP is a whole unpasteurized cow’s milk cheese of which there are three types: traditional, aged, and malga, the latter being the most prized one.

-Extremely green pastures, fresh and healthy air, pure water, and a mild climate: these fundamental elements make the difference as the cows produce a unique milk.
+Extremely green pastures, fresh and healthy air, pure water, and a mild climate: these fundamental elements allow the local cows to produce a unique milk which is used to create asiago cheese.

-Asiago is a semi-cooked cow’s milk cheese that can be aged or fresh and has a sweet and soft taste.
-It is eaten alone or accompanied by a slice of warm bread and glass of white or red wine.
+Asiago is a semi-cooked cow’s milk cheese that can be consumed either fresh or aged and has a sweet and soft taste.
+It is eaten alone or accompanied by a slice of warm bread and a glass of white or red wine.
 It can also be added to risottos and polenta, melted with sausage, or grated on pasta.

 This is typical of Friuli-Venezia Giulia and of a part of Veneto, and has a rich flavor that brings together all the history and traditions of the pastures of the Alps.

-Production of Montasio is ancient, going back as far as 1200.
+Production of Montasio is ancient, going back as far as the 13 century.
 The Benedictine monks of the valleys of the Carnic and Julian Alps produced the cheese to preserve milk and help reduce food shortages during long, harsh winters.

-In time, they refined their techniques and the product, made only from the cow’s milk of the area, acquired a unique and rich taste.
+In time, they refined their techniques and the cheese, made only from locally produced cow’s milk, acquired a unique and rich taste.

-Nutritious and tasty, it is produced with whole or partially skimmed unpasteurized milk, mainly cow’s but with a percentage of sheep’s and/or goat’s milk of medium aging.
+Nutritious and tasty, Castelmagno is produced with whole or partially skimmed unpasteurized milk, mainly cow’s but with a percentage of sheep’s and/or goat’s milk of medium aging.

 It is excellent eaten on its own, spread on toast as an appetizer or aperitif, combined with vegetables, added to soufflés, or for seasoning gnocchi, risottos, tortelloni, and savory pies.